lucar073/GitDemo/README.md

 # GitDemo
 This is a demo app for the gitcourse.
+THIS IS THE BUG FIX